magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 ## **V. The Twin Engines**

 And perhaps this is what I’ve been circling all along—the quiet reconciliation between creation and commerce, between freedom and structure, between dream and daylight.
-The left hand and the right, finally moving together.
+The left hand and the right.

 Maybe it’s the same with cities.
 Sydney, with its order and shine, teaches you how to build; Melbourne, with its rain and chaos, reminds you why you began.
-One speaks in boardroom tones, the other hums in alleyways—but the conversation, I suspect, is the same.
+One speaks in boardroom tones, the other hums in alleyways.

 Perhaps I could travel from one to another sometimes.

-I don’t wish to become the muttering dreamer on a Melbourne tram, lost in his own brilliance; nor the immaculate opportunist or corporate machine in a Sydney office.
+I don’t wish to become the muttering dreamer on a Melbourne tram, lost in his own brilliance; nor the immaculate machine in a Sydney office.

 I wish to build AND dream, argue AND reconcile, fall but still creating.
 > Because maybe, just maybe, Sydney and Melbourne were never that far apart.